Shahzaib-Anees/Color-Implementation-CSS/README.md

-# Color-Implementation-CSS
+# Color-Implementaton-CSS
-This is created to fullfill the assignment requirement of #SMIT (Color Implementation)
+This file contains the work to describe the use of color property in CSS (SMIT Assignment)